cofresilab/cofresilab.github.io/liquidreward-a.md

 ---
 layout: page
-title: Liquid Reward - Cohort A
+title: Sips and Shapes 2.0 Part A
 image:
 ---